Objectives of The Academic Center for Excellence (ACE)

 Do you have questions pertaining to Peer Mentor requirements and/or responsibilities, basic program component, or the application materials and/or requirements?
 If so, please contact one of our committee members:

-Holly Sanborn, Advising and ADA Accommodations Coordinator
+Holly Sanborn, Associate Director ACE, ADA Accommodations Manager

 Nate Rohman, Online Learning Academic Advisor I